-China's idea to built dam on Brahmaputra bigger than Three Gorges Dam is not only controversial but also very dangerous for whole Indian subcontinent.
-Their is no doubt that Three Gorges Dam is truely a marvellous man-made project.
-It not only generates 22500 MW power but also helpful in flood control and navigation.
-But there is an another aspect of this issue and that is the dangers of this dam.
-One of the biggest controversies surrounding around the Three Gorges Dam is the amount of damage that it does to the environment.
-It is said that 70% of China’s freshwater is polluted and the dam could be making it a lot worse.
-Over 265 million gallons of raw sewage is deposited in Yangtze river every year.
+China's idea to build a dam on the Brahmaputra bigger than the Three Gorges Dam is not only controversial but also very dangerous for the whole Indian subcontinent.
+There is no doubt that the Three Gorges Dam is genuinely a marvellous man-made project.
+It not only generates 22500 MW power but is also helpful in flood control and navigation.
+But there is another aspect of this issue, and that is the dangers of this dam.
+One of the biggest controversies around the Three Gorges Dam is the amount of damage it does to the environment.
+It is said that 70% of China's fresh water is polluted, and the dam could be making it a lot worse.
+Over 265 million gallons of raw sewage is deposited in the Yangtze river every year.
 Only this, but it triggers the mass migration around that area.
-When the project was constructed, more than 1.2 million people were forced to relocate and find new homes and it's still happening today.
+When the project was constructed, more than 1.2 million people were forced to relocate and find new homes, and it's still happening today.
 Erosion of the reservoir had caused landslides.
-The dam is so massive that it has slowed down the rotation of the Earth which results in increasing the length of a day by 0.06 microseconds.
-And there are also cracks in it, so that there is always a danger of a very large flood and earthquake in that area.
-If it can become such a risk there, then such kind of infrastructure can bring doom to the Himalayas and whole Indian subcontinent.
+The dam is so massive that it has slowed down the rotation of the Earth, which results in increasing the length of a day by 0.06 microseconds.
+And there are also cracks in it so that there is always a danger of a huge flood and earthquake in that area.
+If it can become such a risk there, then such kind of infrastructure can bring doom to the Himalayas and the whole Indian subcontinent.

 Why is it a concern for India?

 The second problem is that, with the construction of this dam, China will aggressively try to show their supremacy over Arunachal Pradesh.
-China will then write in every document that the river passes through the southern part of Tibet which illegally occupied by India (Arunachal Pradesh in India).
-And if this dam is bigger than 3 Gorges Dam, then it will be world famous and that term will also be famous 'Illegally occupied Southern Part of Tibet'.
-Some says it is part of a state-sponsered long-term preparation for a mass migration of Chinese migrants into the Kongpo region for permanent settlement.
-Such an event could cause irreversible damage to the local ecosystem, It is also seen as an attempt to diminish local Tibetan identity and greatly destabilise the hydrological balance across northeastern India.
-Some even said that chinese governement are trying to change the demographics in it's favour which results into a migration of illegal chinese migrants in Arunachal Pradesh and North-eastern parts of India.
-A Chinese-dominated population in the region could give the People’s Liberation Army a chance to grab land and dominating people's opinion.
+China will then write in every document that the river passes through the southern part of Tibet, which is illegally occupied by India (Arunachal Pradesh in India).
+And if this dam is bigger than 3 Gorges Dam, then it will be world-famous, and that term will also be famous 'Illegally occupied Southern Part of Tibet'.
+Some say it is part of a state-sponsored long-term preparation for a mass migration of Chinese migrants into the Kongpo region for permanent settlement.
+Such an event could cause irreversible damage to the local ecosystem.
+It is also seen as an attempt to diminish local Tibetan identity and significantly destabilise the hydrological balance across northeastern India.
+Some even said that the Chinese government is trying to change the demographics in its favour, resulting in a migration of illegal Chinese migrants in Arunachal Pradesh and Northeastern parts of India.
+A Chinese-dominated population in the region could give the People's Liberation Army a chance to grab land and dominating people's opinions.

-Third problem is the geography.
-The Himalayas are a hilly region which is an earthquake proned area.
+The third problem is geography.
+The Himalayas are a hilly region that is an earthquake-prone area.
 Additionally, it is also not good for the ecosystem of that area.
 In 2001, an artificial dam in Tibet collapsed and killed 26 people and damaged property of Rs 140 crore along the river Siang in Arunachal Pradesh.
-Because of this incident, the Siang river because of which many villages of Arunachal Pradesh used to live their lives, today the water of that Siang river is black like coal.
+Because of this incident, the Siang river, because of which many villages of Arunachal Pradesh used to live their lives, today the water of that Siang river is black as coal.

-After the Indo-China face off in Ladakh, India has started focusing on these dams in the Eastern side of the country.
-India is considering a plan to build a 10 gigawatts (GW) hydropower project on Brahmaputra river.
+After the Indo-China face-off in Ladakh, India has started focusing on these dams in the country's eastern side.
+India is considering a plan to build a 10 gigawatts (GW) hydropower project on the Brahmaputra river.
 "The need of the hour is to have a big dam in Arunachal Pradesh to mitigate the adverse impact of the Chinese dam projects," T.S.
 Mehra, a senior official in India's federal water ministry.
-He further added "our proposal is under consideration at the highest level in the government," adding the Indian plan would create a large water capacity to offset the impact of chinese dams on flows.
+He further added, "our proposal is under consideration at the highest level in the government," adding the Indian plan would create a large water capacity to offset the impact of Chinese dams on flows.